cxxr/better-java/README.md

 we were trying to avoid, but it gets you immutable objects and a very fluent interface.

+## Exceptions

+[Checked exceptions][checkedex] should be used with caution, if at all.
+They force your users to add many try/catch blocks and wrap your exceptions in their own.
+Better is to make your exceptions extend RuntimeException instead.
+This allows your users to handle your exceptions in the way they would like, rather than forcing them to handle/declare that it throws every time, which pollutes the code.

+One nitfy trick is to put RuntimeExceptions in your method's throws declaration.
+This has no effect on the compiler, but will inform your users via documentation that these exceptions can be thrown.

 ## Dependency injection

 This is more of a software engineering section than a Java section, but one of